cloudflare/terraform-provider-cloudflare/docs/resources/ruleset.md

 Optional:

-- `enabled` (Boolean, Deprecated) Override the default logging behavior when a rule is matched.
+- `enabled` (Boolean) Override the default logging behavior when a rule is matched.
-- `status` (String) Override the default logging behavior when a rule is matched.
-Available values: `enabled`, `disabled`.
-Defaults to `""`.

 <a id="nestedblock--rules--ratelimit"></a>